8uydz/ReDi/README.md

 ### There are 2 Kaggle datasets included in this project:
   - Stanford Dogs Dataset: contains over 20,000 images of 120 dog breeds.
 (Link: https://www.kaggle.com/datasets/jessicali9530/stanford-dogs-dataset)
   - Cat Breeds Dataset: contains over 67.000 images of 67 different cat breeds as labeled by advertisers for adoption.
-(Link: https://www.kaggle.com/datasets/ma7555/cat-breeds-dataset) (Notice: In my working experiment, I decided to remove 12 breeds from the dataset because they each had fewer than 40 images each which could lead to the models being Underfit and therefore less accurate.)
+(Link: https://www.kaggle.com/datasets/ma7555/cat-breeds-dataset) (Notice: In my working experiment, I decided to remove 12 breeds from the dataset because they each had fewer than 40 images which could lead to the models being Underfit and therefore less accurate.)

 ### The ConvNext family is the foundation for the Models I used.
 (Source: https://github.com/huggingface/pytorch-image-models/tree/main)